0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 This function is called on the `PolygonRollupManager.sol` contract.

-It takes the sequenced batches and the accumulated hash from the caller, adds the batches to the correct stack, and updates the batch count.
+It takes the sequenced batches and the accumulated hash from the calling contract, adds the batches to the correct stack, and updates the batch count.

 Stepwise, the function does the following: